graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

             await using var scope = options.RequestServices!.CreateAsyncScope();
             var db = scope.ServiceProvider.GetRequiredService<MyDatabaseContext>();
             var errorLog = new ErrorLog {
-                Query = options.Query ?? options.Document?.Source.ToString(),
+                // when APQ is in use, pull the query from the document if necessary Query = options.Query ?? options.Document?.Source.ToString(),
                 DateStamp = DateTime.UtcNow,
                 Message = context.Exception.Message,